 We were not likely to find a man like Noel Field among our friends.
 While we played tennis, took girls on dates, or went swimming, Noel Field stayed ensconced in libraries, preparing for his career as a diplomat.
-Americans need to understand the motivations and character of men like Noel Field, in order to safeguard the country.
-Field would likely never have admitted to anything voluntarily.
+Americans need to understand the motivations and character of men like Noel Field.
+He hid his intentions behind a liberal consciousness and humanitarian intentionality.
+He would likely never have admitted to anything voluntarily.
 We should thank the Soviets for beating the truth out of him.

-In a sixty-page handwritten confession prepared for his captors, he described himself as timid and reserved, made few friends, and preferred schoolwork to living socially.
-In a dictatorial, secretive culture, like that of the Soviet Union, he wrote his confession, believing that it would never see the light of day.
-He would never have to worry that anyone from his hometown would see it.
+In a sixty-page handwritten confession prepared for his captors, Field bared his soul in a way that few men in his position—Harvard graduate, State Department officer, League of Nations officia—ever have to do.
+He described himself as timid and reserved, that he made few friends, and preferred schoolwork to living socially.
+In the dictatorial, secretive culture of the Soviet Union, he wrote his confession, believing that it would never see the light of day.
+He believed that he would never have to worry that anyone State-side would ever see it.
 Alas! he was wrong!
 My reader can find the entire confession on-line, albeit in German.

 It is ironic that an achievement-based, freedom-loving society like ours could allow an intelligent, studious man—who accepted the dictatorial culture of his nation's enemies—to get as far as Field did.
 Odd to think that he could achieve so much and go awry socially and philosophically.
 I say this because Field never really explained why he remained loyal to the Soviet Union, after all it did to him.